 When you have done your homework and created a professional administrative assistant resume, you have to be ready for interviews.
-One of the indispensable parts of interview preparation is anticipating interview questions and planning the answers.
+One of the indispensable parts of the interview preparation is anticipating interview questions and planning the answers.
 We can’t write optimal answers for every job seekers because they will differ depending on individual work experiences, skills, and personalities.
-What we can do is share most common interview questions for administrative assistant job.
+What we can do is share the most common interview questions for an administrative assistant job.

 1. How do you see contributing to our team in the role of an administrative assistant?

 2. What are the most important skills for a great administrative assistant?